Norilsk billionaires end feud with Abramovich as enforcer

-MOSCOW Two Russian billionaires ended a four-year battle over the world's biggest nickel and palladium miner on Tuesday by giving the largest voting stake in their $30 billion company to a third: Kremlin-favored tycoon Roman Abramovich.
+MOSCOW Two Russian billionaires ended a four-year battle over the world's biggest nickel and palladium miner on Tuesday by giving the largest voting stake in their $30 billion (18 billion pounds) company to Kremlin-favoured tycoon Roman Abramovich.

 Norilsk Nickel (GMKN.MM), which mines the vast mineral deposits of Russia's far north, was one of the biggest prizes handed to insiders in the post-Soviet carve-up of Russian industry that created a generation of oligarchs.